alfonso-torres/TDD_with_python/README.md

 # TDD - Test Driven Development
+Test-driven development (TDD) is a software development process relying on software requirements being converted to test cases before software is fully developed.
+In simple terms, test cases for each functionality are created and tested first and if the test fails then the new code is written in order to pass the test and making code simple and bug-free.
 ## Why should we use TDD
+- A key benefit of test-driven development is that it makes the developer focus on requirements before writing code.
+This is in contrast with the usual practice, where unit tests are only written after code.
+- Using TDD you build up, over time, a suite of automated tests that you and any other developer can rerun at will.
+- Better Designed, cleaner and more extensible code.
+- Confidence to Refactor: If you refactor code, there can be possibilities of breaks in the code.
+So having a set of automated tests you can fix those breaks before release.

 ### What are the benefits of using TDD

 **Best Use Cases**
-- We will use Pytest unittest in python to implement TDD.
+- We will use Pytest unittest in Python to implement TDD.
-- TDD is widely used and is the cheapest way to test code or implement test the code or implement test driven development.
+- TDD is widely used and is the cheapest way to test code or implement test driven development.

 **Best practices for TDD**
 - Write the smallest possible test case that matches what we need to program.
+- To make it more understandable, name the file `test_unittest_programtotest.py`.

+**TDD process:**
 - TDD cycle start with everything failing - `RED`
 - Write code to pass the test - `GREEN`
 - Refactor the code for the next test - `BLUE`
 - This continues until all the test have successfully passed.

 ![TDD](https://github.com/alfonso-torres/TDD_with_python/blob/main/TDD.png)
+1. Read, understand, and process the feature or bug request.
+2. Translate the requirement by writing a unit test.
+If you have hot reloading set up, the unit test will run and fail as no code is implemented yet.
+3. Write and implement the code that fulfills the requirement.
+Run all tests, and they should pass, if not repeat this step.
+4. Clean up your code by refactoring.
+5. Repeat.

 There are also numerous assertions that are inherited from the TestCase base class, assertions are everything in testing ...